Here are four ways you can regularly remind your church to download your app:

 - Create exclusive content (more on this below)

-Adding content to your app will provide a compelling reason for your church app users to return.
+Adding content to your app and discovering how to use push notifications will provide a compelling reason for your church app users to return.

 #3.
 Exclusive content